 MassHealth Estate Recovery Unit P.O.
 Box 15205 Worcester, MA 01615-0205

 Online portal: None.
-All correspondence is paper-driven (mail and fax).
-Online portals do not currently exist for the ERU.
+Correspondence with the unit is paper-driven (mail and fax).

 Workflow:

-• Contest the claim (e.g., dispute the billing printout's accuracy, dispute service categorization, raise defenses like Kendall statute of repose);
+- Contest the claim (for example, dispute the billing printout's accuracy or service categorization, or raise the Kendall statute-of-repose defense);

-• Request an alternative payment structure (case-by-case promissory note + mortgage);
+- Request an alternative payment structure (a case-by-case promissory note secured by a mortgage);

-6. MassHealth determination and resolution.
-Hardship waiver determinations issued.
-Claim disputes resolved through correspondence or, if necessary, through Board of Hearings.
-Settlements (formal or alternative payment) negotiated case-by-case.
+MassHealth issues a determination and the case resolves.
+Hardship waiver determinations are issued, claim disputes are resolved through correspondence or, if necessary, the Board of Hearings, and any settlement or alternative payment is negotiated case-by-case.

-Critical practitioner tactic, review the billing printout.
-Practitioners report that ERU printouts often contain errors, duplications, or services that should be excluded under the post-2024 narrower scope.
-Always request the underlying billing printout and review carefully before paying or waiving the claim.
+Critical practitioner tactic: review the billing printout.
+Practitioners report that these printouts often contain errors, duplications, or services that should be excluded under the post-2024 narrower scope.
+Always request the underlying billing printout and review it carefully before paying or waiving the claim.

-Critical practitioner tactic, verify post-2024 service categorization.
-For deaths on or after 8/1/2024, push back on any non-LTC charges that appear in the printout.
-CommonHealth coverage costs should be excluded.
-PCA service costs should be excluded.
-General medical services for age-55+ members not in LTC should be excluded.
+Critical practitioner tactic: verify post-2024 service categorization.
+For deaths on or after August 1, 2024, push back on any non-long-term-care charges that appear in the printout: general medical services for members age 55 or older who were not in long-term care should be excluded.malegislature.gov. (n.d.).
+General Law - Part I, Title XVII, Chapter 118E, Section 31.
+Retrieved Jul 30, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVII/Chapter118E/Section31

 The Realistic Timeline: Death to Claim Resolution

 The 60-day Notice of Claim deadline is the single most consequential family deadline.
-Failure to respond within 60 days is deemed admission of the claim's validity.
-Even if the family later applies for a hardship waiver or contests the claim, the 60-day window has passed and the procedural posture is much weaker.
+Failure to respond within 60 days is treated as an admission of the claim's validity.
+Even if the family later applies for a hardship waiver or contests the claim, the 60-day window has passed and the procedural posture is much weaker.malegislature.gov. (n.d.).
+General Law - Part I, Title XVII, Chapter 118E, Section 31.
+Retrieved Jul 30, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVII/Chapter118E/Section31

-The 3-year statute of repose (Kendall) is the outer wall.
-If MassHealth has not filed a Notice of Claim within 3 years of the member's death, the claim is barred.
-Families should track the 3-year mark.
+The three-year statute of repose (Kendall) is the outer wall.
+If MassHealth has not filed a Notice of Claim within three years of the member's death, the claim is barred.
+Families should track the three-year mark.malegislature.gov. (n.d.).
+M.G.L. c.
+190B § 3-108 — Massachusetts Uniform Probate Code three-year ultimate time limit / statute of repose (malegislature.gov).
+Retrieved Aug 7, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartII/TitleII/Chapter190B/Section3-108

 Spousal and Family Protection: Deferral, Not Permanent Waiver